happyvalerine/grade-attendance-guardian/README.md

 The following content was generated using Lovable.dev.
 The platform offers 5 free credits for new users to explore its features

+# Thoughts on how AI will imapct software development
+AI will significantly transform the software development lifecycle by automating routine tasks such as code generation and testing, enhancing efficiency, improving code quality, and enabling faster prototyping.
+It empowers developers with powerful tools while also providing opportunities for non-technical users to create software.
+However, as AI takes on more responsibility, the role of developers will increasingly shift from writing code to higher-level tasks such as designing, enhance security, problem-solving, speed up development and innovation.

 # Welcome to your Lovable project

 ## Project info